 New talks between government representatives from Burundi and the EU are currently taking place in Brussels.
 Government spokesman Willy Nyamitwe expects "that Burundi's voice will finally be heard.
 People will realize that their criticism of Burundi was based on false reports and statements.
 We expect the European Union to understand that Burundi needs to move forward with its development."
 Burundi is expecting the EU to support it in this, Nyamitwe added.

-, says activist Denis Ndayishemeza.
+But on Burundi's streets there is no sign of engagement or dialogue, says activist Denis Ndayishemeza.
 "In my part of the city, most residents are against President Nkurunziza's third term.
 The police check everyone coming in to the area."
 He has this message for Nkurunziza's opponents: "We are organizing new elections in 2020.
 People have to wait to come into power through elections, through a democratic process."

 Burundi could be running out of time.
 Observers fear there could soon be a new escalation of violence.
 For weeks, rumors have been circulating that a rebel army is being recruited in refugee camps in Rwanda.
 Rwanda's government is thought to be actively involved.
 Journalists are now only rarely granted access to Rwanda's largest refugee camp in the south of the country.